hildebrandmw/AsapSim.jl/README.md

 does not replace the C++ simulator used internally within the VCL and hence has been abandoned in favor of working on more relevant projects.

-Still, there's some fun code written here, so I'm keeping it alive for the time beaing.
+Still, there's some fun code written here, so I'm keeping it alive for the time being.